Questions to ask when booking a holiday with limited mobility, disability and care needs

 If you have any further queries, please get in touch with us at [email protected].

-Read more about Richmond Retreats, holidays with care in the UK and Enable Holidays, for those with limited mobility who are travelling abroad.
+Read more about care assisted holidays in the UK and abroad.

 Please note that the information given is by way of suggestion only.
 It is correct, to the best of our knowledge, but we cannot be held responsible for any errors or omissions on our part.